EricAguayo90/ericaguayodotcom/README.md

 </div>
 <h1 align="center">Hi 👋, I'm Eric Aguayo</h1>
 <h3 align="center">A html email developer from Los Angeles, CA</h3>
 <h4 align="center">Hi my name is Eric Aguayo an html developer based out of Dallas, Texas.
-I've worked on web development for more than 10+ years.
+I've worked on web development for more than 1 year.
 I have a successful youtube channel with over 80,000 subscribers who love the content I create about web development and over 50,000 students world wide in multiple platforms.
 My goal is to get all my students and subscribers to a level of being hired as a developer as soon as possible. </h4>

 <hr>